-Cannabidiol is one of the many cannabinoids found in cannabis plants and early research is promising regarding to its efficacy to help relieve anxiety.
+Cannabidiol is one of the many cannabinoids found in cannabis plants and early research is promising regarding its efficacy to help relieve anxiety.
 Unlike THC, CBD doesn’t cause any feeling of intoxication or high.

 It is still unclear how CBD affects the CB1 receptors in the brain but, it may alter the serotonin signals.
 Serotonin is a neurotransmitter that plays a vital role in your mental health.
-People who are suffering from depression seem to have low serotonin level.
+People who are suffering from depression seem to have low serotonin levels.
 In some cases, low serotonin level causes severe to moderate anxiety.

 The conventional treatment for low serotonin is Selective Serotonin Reuptake aka SSRI.
 On the other hand, SSRI works fine but with so many side effects.
 If you are thinking about trying something without/with a few side effects to treat your anxiety, you can give CBD a try.

 In animal studies, for generalized anxiety disorder (GAD), CBD has shown its ability to reduce stress in rats.